Bummer and Lazarus: Death of Lazarus

 Lazarus' funeral as depicted by Jump.
 At the rear of the cortege is the dogcatcher in his cart.
 "Emperor" Norton presides over the service.

 Lazarus was killed in October 1863.
-In the San Francisco Kaleidoscope, Dickson claimed he was kicked by the horse of one of the city's fire engines, but contemporary accounts say he was poisoned by being given meat laced with "ratbane" after biting a boy.
+In San Francisco Kaleidoscope, Samuel Dickson claimed he was kicked by the horse of one of the city's fire engines, but contemporary accounts say he was poisoned by being given meat laced with "ratbane" after biting a boy.
 San Franciscans put up a $50 reward for the capture of the poisoner.
 A wit suggested that Lazarus be buried in a place of honor alongside other great men of the city.
 Jump produced a cartoon of his "Funeral" with Norton as the Pope performing the ceremony and Freddy Coombs—another San Francisco eccentric who claimed to be the reincarnation of George Washington—digging the grave.
 Notable San Franciscans formed the cortège and Bummer looked on mournfully.
 This may have led to the rumor that large numbers of San Franciscans turned out for Lazarus' funeral.
 The dog was not buried though, but stuffed by a taxidermist and displayed behind the bar in Martin's saloon.
 (According to Dickson, Martin paid the taxidermist $50 to turn the dog over—even though its remains had already been claimed by the city council.)
 The Daily Evening Bulletin featured a long obituary entitled "Lament for Lazarus" in which they praised the virtues of both dogs and recounted their various adventures together.